 Dan A. Dixon, PhD

-Co-Program Leader, Cancer Prevention, The University of Kansas Cancer Center
+Co-Program Leader, Cancer Prevention & Survivorship, The University of Kansas Cancer Center

 Associate Professor, Department of Cancer Biology, The University of Kansas School of Medicine

 Dr. Dixon earned his Ph.D. in molecular biology and biochemistry at Northwestern University Medical Center in 1994, going on to complete a postdoctoral fellowship in human molecular biology and genetics at the University of Utah.
-From 2001 to 2004, he was a research assistant professor in the division of surgical oncology at Vanderbilt University Medical Center.
-Before moving to Kansas, he was an associate professor of biological sciences and associate director of the Center for Colon Cancer Research at the University of South Carolina.
+From 2001 to 2004, he was a research assistant professor at Vanderbilt University Medical Center.
+Before moving to Kansas, he was an associate professor of Biological Sciences and associate director of the Center for Colon Cancer Research at the University of South Carolina.